Arev Petrosyan

-Arev Petrosyan (Արև Պետրոսյան; born May 6, 1972, in Yerevan), is an Armenian artist.
-Honored artist of the Republic of Armenia (2015).
+Arev Petrosyan (Արև Պետրոսյան; born May 6, 1972, in Yerevan), is an Armenian artist, awarded the title of Honored Artist of the Republic of Armenia in 2015.

 Biography

-Arev (Arevik) Petrosyan was born on May 6, 1972, in Yerevan, Armenia, in the family of the sculptor Benik Petrosyan and violinist, pedagogue, public figure Alice Adamyan.
+Arevik Petrosyan was born on May 6, 1972, in Yerevan, Armenia, in the family of the sculptor Benik Petrosyan and violinist and pedagogue Alice Adamyan.

-1987-1991 Arev studied at Panos Terlemezyan College of Fine Arts in the faculty of design, 1991-1995 she studied Computer Graphics and “Management and administration” and in 1991-1998 she was enrolled in the Yerevan State Academy of Arts (faculty of ceramics, art).
+Between 1987 and 1991 Arev studied at Panos Terlemezyan College of Fine Arts in the faculty of design.
+From 1991 to 1995 she studied Computer Graphics and Management and administration, and in 1991-1998 she was enrolled in the Yerevan State Academy of Arts (faculty of ceramics, art).

 In 1999 Arev became a member of the Artists' Union of Armenia.
-In 2014 she donated her artwork “LOVE” to the AIWA organization in San Francisco.
-In 2013 Arev was included in “Women in Art” volume 1 series of book From Middle Ages to the Modern Art Era.
+In 2014 she donated her artwork "LOVE" to the AIWA organization in San Francisco.

+In 2013, Arev was included in the "Women in Art" volume 1 series of book From Middle Ages to the Modern Art Era.
 In 2014 Arev Petrosyan's 8,40 x 2,40 meters art work was presented and donated to Holy Trinity Church in Fresno for 100 Year Anniversary of the first Armenian church in United States.
-In 2015 Arev opened AREV ART GALLERY in the center of Yerevan.
-In 2015 she was awarded as an honored artist of Republic of Armenia.
+In 2015 Arev opened the AREV ART GALLERY in the center of Yerevan.
+That same year she was awarded the title of Honored Artist of the Republic of Armenia.